article in lights

 American Synesthesia Association

-The Twelfth National Conference of the American Synesthesia Association will take place on October 6 through October 8, 2017 at Harvard University in Cambridge, Massachusetts.
+The Twelfth National Conference of the American Synesthesia Association took place on October 6 through October 8, 2017 at Harvard University in Cambridge, Massachusetts.

-We are pleased to announce our Keynote Speaker will be
+We are pleased to announce our Keynote Speaker was

 Dr. Takao K. Hensch

 Center for Brain Science

 Sérgio Basbaum, Ponticia Universidade Católica de São Paulo, Brazil

 Sense and Meaning: Body Senses and Language in a Synesthetic Key